avantgardnerio/slam-client/README.md

 -----------------------------------------
 Goals:
 1. Drop the real robot in the an arbitrary position in a room, and have it build a map on it's own.
-2. Once the map is built (or possible even during the mapping stage), allow the user to log in from their web browser, and drive the robot around.
+2. Once the map is built (or possibly even during the mapping stage), allow the user to log in from their web browser, and drive the robot around.
 3. Profit

 Done: